Sunday, 8 June 2025

 The knowledge of the Father, then, is not the accumulation of doctrine but the awakening of identity.
 The one who hears the call is no longer a creature of forgetfulness but a child of knowledge, restored to their name, written in the living book, to return and do the will of the one who called them.

-> *“I thank You, Father, Lord of heaven and earth, because You have hidden these things from the wise and prudent and have revealed them to babes.”* — *Matthew 11:25*
+> *“I thank You, Father, Lord of heaven and earth, that You have hidden these things from the wise and prudent and have revealed them to babes.”* — *Matthew 11:25*

 The Gospel of Truth continues:

-> *“This is the book that no one found possible to take, since it was reserved for him who will take it and be slain.
-No one could appear among those who believed in salvation as long as that book had not appeared.
+> *“This is the book which no one found possible to take, since it was reserved for him who will take it and be slain.
+No one was able to be manifest from those who believed in salvation as long as that book had not appeared.
 For this reason, the compassionate, faithful Jesus was patient in his sufferings until he took that book, since he knew that his death meant life for many.”*

 > *“No one has seen God at any time.
 The only begotten Son, who is in the bosom of the Father, He has declared Him.”* — *John 1:18*